britishredcrosssociety/data-science-coding-challenge/README.md

 - programatically scrape your selected data from the web
 - perform an exploratory and/or inferential analyses
-- use R Shiny visualise the results
+- use R Shiny to visualise the results

 ## Tips:
 - When selecting the parameters for the data on nomis, we recommend selecting `Lower layer Super Output Areas` for the type of geography.
 Other geographies are also acceptable